StephBelAir/avis/README.md

 # avis
-Test Technique
+Technical Test

-Developed and tested on Windows 10 and Chrome
+Developed and tested on xampp-windows-x64-8.2.4-0-VS16, Windows 10 and Chrome

 To add this PHP project in the latest version of XAMPP, you can follow these steps: